 Bathroom downlights are a type of recessed lighting, which is specifically designed for use in wet rooms and damp environments.
 The lights are set into a hole in the ceiling and are designed to lie flush with the surface so that no moisture can get into the electrical structure behind it.
 This prevents dampness from building up or mould from forming.

-These downlights shine a direct beam of light straight down rather than spreading it wide across the room.
+These downlights are best for the bathrooms and shine a direct beam of light straight down rather than spreading it wide across the room.
 This focused style of lighting is ideal for rooms such as the bathroom or a shower room, where you need to have more functional lighting.

 A Practical Lighting Solution for Your Bathroom

-Lighting a bathroom can be a challenge, but with LED downlights, you can have effective illumination and have the freedom to create any ambience you wish.
+Lighting a bathroom can be a challenge, but with bathroom downlights, you can have effective light and have the freedom to create any ambience you wish.
 With just one or two downlights you can make the most of mirrors and reflective surfaces to achieve bright and balanced lighting suitable for washing or shaving.

-How Many Downlights Do I Need to Install?
+How Many Downlights Do I Need In My Bathroom

 Generally speaking, this is a very individual matter, as everything will depend on how big your bathroom is.
 So, if you want to find out what number of downlights will be the most optimal for that particular room in your house, follow this simple instruction: